-David strongly believes in a collaborative design process in which the client and end users play a crucial role, and that good architecture is that which forms a positive experience, not merely an object to be admired.
-Throughout his career, David has striven to create built environments that serve the needs of their clients and the general public while being honest in structure and materials, true to their societal and physical context, and environmentally and socially responsible.
+David strongly believes in a collaborative design process in which the client and end users play a critical role, and that architecture of lasting quality is not merely a static object to be admired or a product to be commodified, but is designed with the human experience at its core.
+Throughout his career, David has striven to create built environments that serve the needs of their users and the public while being honest in structure and materials, responsive to human needs and aspirations, and sustainable in the broadest sense of the term.

-When not involved with professional or academic practice, David enjoys reading about history and geography, advocating for social justice, listening to independent music, watching classic films and British television (particularly Doctor Who and Top Gear), sampling craft beers at his favorite pubs, and exploring new places from the side streets of New York and London to the mountain roads of the American West.
+When not involved with professional practice, David enjoys reading about history and geography, being involved in the community, listening to electronic music, sampling craft cocktails at his favorite tiki bars, and exploring new places from the side streets of London to the mountains of the Pacific Northwest.